The Answer to Increased Demand for Cross-Platform Mobile Development

 - The second type wants relatively simple apps with an adaptive interface, without complicated animation or storage of large volumes of data directly in the mobile device.

-It's not surprising that native app development is a better choice for the first type, while the hybrid (cross-platform) approach is a more reasonable option for the second.
+It's not surprising that native app development is a better choice for the first type, while the cross-platform (hybrid) approach is a more reasonable option for the second.

 PhoneGap Approach to Hybrid Development